noshavenovemba/networking/cicd-gitlab/readme.txt

     - docker run my-docker-image /script/to/run/tests

 submodules - allow you to keep a git repository as a subdirectory of another git repository

+git log - find ID of commit

+git reset -  moving the current head of the branch back to the specified commit, thereby changing the commit history

+git revert - creating a new commit that undoes the changes in the specified commit and so does not change the history